 2. Letters of administration – where there is no will

 Whilst dealing with the loss of a loved one is a deeply painful experience, discovering that the assets of an estate will not be distributed as you may have expected or the deceased person’s wishes have not been carried out, can make this even more traumatic.

 We can help with challenging the contents of a Will, but it is very important to seek our advice as soon as possible as strict time limits apply to making a claim to dispute a Will.

 What do I need to create a Will?

-superannuation) and your liabilities, include any debt you have incurred.
+superannuation) and your liabilities, including any debt you have incurred

-+ Do you wish to provide power for any person/s for financial and personal/health decisions?
++ Your wish to provide power for any person/s for financial and personal/health decisions

-+ Do you have any other special directions you wish to provide?
++ Any other special directions you wish to provide